John Axon: Recognition

-In February 2007, a DMU Class 150 train (150273) was named 'Driver John Axon, GC' at Buxton.
-This name has now passed onto a Class 156 DMU, 156460.
-A plaque commemorating the events was unveiled, to be mounted at Chapel-en-le Frith station.
-The plaque is now mounted on the station buildings at Chapel-en-le-Frith facing onto the southbound platform.
+In February 2007, a diesel multiple unit (no. 150273) was named 'Driver John Axon, GC' at Buxton; this name has now passed onto a (no. 156460).

+A plaque commemorating the events is mounted at Chapel-en-le Frith station, on the station building facing onto the southbound platform.

 Family

-On 17 September 1930 he married Gladys Richardson at St Matthew's Church, Stretford.
-They lived in Edgeley, Stockport and had two sons.
+On 20 September 1930, he married Gladys Richardson at St Matthew's Church, Stretford.
+They lived in Edgeley, Stockport, and had two sons.
 His grandson, also named John Axon (1960 – 2008), was a television actor best known for his role as Nigel Harper in The Royal; he also played roles in series such as Life on Mars, City Central and Peak Practice.